← Blog

 4. Time travel is always available

-Between automatic snapshots (every 50 changes or 2 minutes), checkpoints you name yourself, and safety snapshots created before suspicious changes, Quillium is constantly building a timeline of your document.
-You can always go back.
+Between automatic snapshots (every 50 changes or two minutes), checkpoints you name yourself, and safety snapshots created before suspicious changes, Quillium is constantly building a timeline of your document, so you can always go back.

 Undo

-It’s just good to know that Quillium’s undo and redo work across annotation changes, version switches, and even implicit deletions.
+The practical detail here is that Quillium’s undo and redo work across annotation changes, version switches, and even implicit deletions.

 How annotation undo works